sylvaticus/juliatutorial/plotting.md

 ## Saving

-While to play interactivly I prefer plotlyjs, for saving the charts one has to rely to the saving button on the widget.
-For scripting task it is hence suggested to use the pyplot backend that allow to save the latest plot as simple as:
+To save the figure just call one of the following:
 ```
 savefig("fruits_plot.svg")
 savefig("fruits_plot.pdf")
 savefig("fruits_plot.png")
 ```
-There is a bug in Plots that with plotlyjs backend the figure is saved as an html with the plot embedded.
-To save the plot actually as svg or pnf, you need the `Rscg` package(`Pkg.add("Rsvg")`) and then even the plotlyjs backend will work.
+### A note on saving with the plotlyjs backend
+Only for the `plotlyjs` backend, you need to first install the `Rsvg` package (`Pkg.add("Rsvg")`) (or rely to the saving button on the widget).
+Still there will be some problems:
+- svg: an html file with embedded svg is actually created, not a svg file
+- pdf: this currently doesn't work in Julia 0.6
+- png: this works